zzzprojects/docs/entityframework.net/pages/getting-started/how-to-mock-data.md

 ### Moq

-Moq is the only mocking library for .NET developed from scratch to take full advantage of .NET Linq expression trees and lambda expressions, which makes it the most productive, type-safe and refactoring-friendly mocking library available.
+Moq is the only mocking library for .NET developed from scratch to take full advantage of .NET LINQ expression trees and lambda expressions, which makes it the most productive, type-safe and refactoring-friendly mocking library available.

 ```csharp